natebecker11/bamazon/README.md

 # bamazon
-A CLI app using for tracking and managing inventory using node.js and MySQL
+A CLI app for tracking and managing inventory using node.js and MySQL